-Cabo San Juan is by far the most beautiful place in Tayrona National Park.
+There is a reason why Cabo San Juan is so famous in Colombia.
+It is by far the most beautiful place in Tayrona National Park.
 The only downside to it is the number of visitors it gets daily.
 If you want to visit Cabo San Juan, I suggest you do it on a weekday and avoid any Colombian public holiday.

 The bathrooms and showers are often dirty and not maintained because there are just too many people.
 There is usually a line for both the bathrooms and showers, making it very inconvenient if you have an emergency.

-If you prefer to suntan, relax, or swim in a less crowded beach, I recommend heading over to La Piscina, a short 20-minute walk from Cabo San Juan.
+If you prefer to suntan, relax, or swim on a less crowded beach, I recommend heading over to La Piscina, a short 20-minute walk from Cabo San Juan.

 There are four options if you decide to camp in Cabo San Juan.

-3. Bringing your own tent.
+- Bringing your own tent.
 You would still have to pay $20,000 COP per person/night and you would have to carry it the whole time.
-I would not recommmend.
+I would not recommend it.

-Don’t forget the price of the entrance (63k COP) and the insurance (3k COP per day) you have to buy!
+Don’t forget the price of the entrance and the insurance you have to buy!

 I highly advise against renting one of the tents in Cabo San Juan because they tend to be in terrible condition.
 Smelly, wet, not sufficient ventilation, moldy, the list goes on.
 If you do find one that is in decent shape, go ahead.

 The hammocks in the camping area are not bad choices.
 However, they are not equipped with mosquito nets so you are an all-you-can-eat buffet for mosquitos at night.
 The winds from staying close to the sea do help alleviate some of the mosquito problems, but not all of them.